How do I . . .

-- Investigating complaints against licensees and unlicensed individuals that are within the jurisdiction of the VBOA;
+- Investigate complaints against licensees and unlicensed individuals that are within the jurisdiction of the VBOA

-- Coordinating investigations of matters with other agencies that involve significant loss or harm to Virginia citizens;
+- Coordinate investigations of matters with other agencies that involve significant loss or harm to Virginia citizens

-- Increasing adherence to licensing requirements and professional standards by CPAs and public accounting firms;
+- Increase adherence to licensing requirements and professional standards by CPAs and public accounting firms

-- Resolving VBOA enforcement matters and adjudicating complaint cases in a timely manner;
+- Resolve VBOA enforcement matters and adjudicating complaint cases in a timely manner

-- Maintaining the confidentiality of information obtained during investigations;
+- Maintain the confidentiality of information obtained during investigations

-- Publicizing disciplinary actions necessary to protect the public.
+- Publicize disciplinary actions necessary to protect the public

-In carrying out its mission “to protect the citizens of the Commonwealth through a regulatory program of licensure and compliance of Certified Public Accountants (CPA) and CPA firms”, the VBOA is responsible for investigating complaints against licensed Virginia CPAs and CPA firms, and expired licensees or non-licensees using the CPA title or performing services in Virginia restricted to CPAs.
+In carrying out its mission, the VBOA is responsible for investigating complaints against licensed Virginia CPAs and CPA firms, and expired licensees or non-licensees using the CPA title or performing services in Virginia restricted to CPAs.

-Once a complaint is received by VBOA staff it is reviewed by the Enforcement Manager.
-If probable cause exists to initiate an investigation, the complaint is assigned a case number and the investigation process begins.
-Depending upon the type of complaint and/or violation of statute or regulation, the case may be administered by VBOA staff or referred to the Board's Enforcement Committee for resolution.
+Once a complaint is received by VBOA staff it is reviewed by the Enforcement Division.
+If probable cause exists to initiate an investigation, the investigation process begins.
+Depending upon the type of complaint and/or violation of statute or regulation, the case may be administered by VBOA staff or referred to the Board’s Enforcement Committee for resolution.

 All open cases are deemed confidential and are not made available to the public.
 However, the public may request information on a closed case in accordance with the Virginia Freedom of Information Act.

-For more information on the Enforcement Process, please see the VBOA Adjudication Manual found on the Virginia Regulatory Town Hall website.
+For more information on the Enforcement Process, visit the VBOA Adjudication Manual found on the Virginia Regulatory Town Hall website.

 Pursuant to § 54.1-4409.1, Code of Virginia, a person must be licensed in order to use the CPA title in Virginia or must meet the substantial equivalency provisions if licensed in another state in accordance with § 54.1-4411, Code of Virginia.
 Additionally, there are licensing requirements for firms that provide attest services or compilation services to persons or entities located in Virginia in accordance with § 54.1-4412.1, Code of Virginia.